MikolajKolek/random-chess/OVERVIEW.md

 # Server

+The server module is responsible for all the functionality that would end up on the server in a client-server scenario.

+To make sure that the client does not use the server in any way other than using a `Server` instance as a `ClientApi`, everything in this module besides the `ApiProvider` is marked as `internal`, meaning that access is only allowed from the same module.

 ## Bot

 This package consists mainly of one class - `Bot`.
 It implements a connection with an external bot executable over the [UCI Protocol](https://backscattering.de/chess/uci/), allowing for easy use of practically any modern chess bot.